Propair Flight 420: Sequence of events

 A brake overheat warning system would have warned the crew that there was a problem.
 However, no such system was required on this type of aircraft, so Flight 420's crew had no idea that a fire had developed.
 The fire then ruptured the aircraft's hydraulic line, located near the wheel well, which caused the fire to intensify.

 An orange warning light then went on to warn the crew that an overheating had occurred in the left wing (where the fire was currently spreading).
 Before the crew could initiate the checklist to handle the emergency, the warning light suddenly went off.
 They mistakenly thought that the emergency had ended.
 However, the ceasing of the warning was due to the fire destroying the warning system's electrical circuit.

 The crew never realized the severity of the fire, which had grown out of control and begun degrading the structural integrity of the left wing.
 This caused the crew to have severe difficulty in controlling the aircraft.
 The crew had to apply maximum aileron trim setting due to the reduction of the stiffness of the wing.
 The left wing then failed, buckling upwards, causing the aircraft to roll to the left through 90 degrees and crash, subsequently bursting into flames and killing everyone on board.

-In popular culture
+Dramatization

-Propair Flight 420 was featured in the ninth episode on season 21 of Mayday titled "Seconds from Touchdown" and in Season 16, Episode 9 of Air Disasters, also titled "Seconds from Touchdown."
+Propair Flight 420 was featured in the ninth episode on season 21 of Mayday titled "Seconds from Touchdown".